MattNolanLab/pySPAD-rtd/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to pySPAD documentation!
 ===================================

-pySPAD documentation will be hosted here.

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+pySPAD is a unified platform for kilohertz imaging in neuroscience.

+Before using SPAD camera, please make sure that you read and understand the FAQ pages!
+This is very important as you might burn the chip accidentally.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.